 Etiko's business is fundamentally different to most clothing, footwear and sports brands.
 Our ambition is to do as much good as possible, not to 'do no harm' or simply 'be a responsible purchaser’.
-Etiko’s engagement with fair trade certified suppliers means we are working with raw material and factory suppliers who are investing in the economic and social development of farmers and workers.
-Producing Etiko garments, footwear and sports balls is a vehicle for these people to lift themselves out of poverty and create a better life for themselves and their community.
+Etiko’s engagement with Australia fair trade certified suppliers means we are working with raw material and factory suppliers who are investing in the economic and social development of farmers and workers.
+Producing Etiko garments, ethical shoes and sports balls is a vehicle for these people to lift themselves out of poverty and create a better life for themselves and their community.
 That is why we are in business.

 For Etiko, the payment of fair prices and development premiums is fundamental to achieving labour rights in garment, footwear and sports ball production.
 Continuing to pursue low prices and concentrating value extraction at the brand end of supply chains won’t deliver labour rights and poverty reduction.

 Our commitment to ensuring labour rights in our supply chain expresses itself in three ways:

 Tackling the fundamental driver of labour rights violations - poverty and demand for low prices - through ensuring Etiko pays fair prices, chooses ethically sourced and traded raw materials, and payment of additional social premiums to be invested by workers in improving their businesses and communities